 We love to do Rally Reviews at truck camper rallies.
 The idea is simple; bring a brand new truck camper to a truck camper rally, let everyone check it out stem to stern, and then publish their responses to the camper.
 Naturally the responses range from glowing and positive to, “What the heck were they thinking”, but that’s real life, the real deal, the straight and skinny, or, as I like to say, “the dilly-o”.

 Do you want to know what real truck campers think of a truck camper?
 That’s what a rally review is all about.

-We also camped in the 2013 Palomino 2910 during the Texas Truck Camper Rally and have added our own comments on the camper.
+We also camped in the 2013 Palomino 2910 during the Texas Truck Camper Rally, hosted by Princess Craft RV, and have added our own comments on the camper.
 We’ll start with the rally attendee opinions, and then give our feedback.

 “The camper looks modern.
 I like the heavy cutting board sink inserts, and the solid surface countertop is pretty.
 I also love the color of the wood cabinetry and bronze handles.
 I don’t like fake glass block wallpaper in the kitchen.
 I do love the insulated Dometic windows, especially compared to the single pane glass windows in our current Maverick.
 Overall I like it.” – Will and Rachel Little

 “I like the exterior color.
 Inside, the camper is bright with big picture windows bringing in a lot of light.
 There is nice amount of storage in this camper, however there is wasted space in front of the refrigerator.
 I am pleasantly surprised at this camper.” – Mike and Cindy Schoaf

 “I like the feeling of space inside the camper.
 I love the solid surface sink covers.
 They’re the Real McCoy.
 I like that there are electrical outlets near the bed.
 I also like that it has drawers in the overcab.
 There is a step up to the refrigerator.
 I like that the refrigerator is in the slide because it opens up the camper.” – Jim Schivers